Joachim Gauck: Childhood and life in East Germany (1940–1989)

 Gauck was born into a family of sailors in Rostock, the son of Olga (née Warremann; born 1910) and Joachim Gauck Sr. (born 1907).
 His father was an experienced ship's captain and distinguished naval officer (Kapitän zur See – captain at sea), who after World War II worked as an inspector at the Neptun Werft shipbuilding company.
 Both parents were members of the Nazi Party (NSDAP).
-Following the Soviet occupation at the end of World War II, the communists were installed into power in what became the German Democratic Republic (East Germany).
-When Joachim Gauck was eleven years old, in 1951, his father was arrested by Soviet occupation forces; he was not to return until 1955.
+Following the Soviet occupation of Germany at the end of World War II, the Socialist Unity Party of Germany (SED) was installed into power in what became the German Democratic Republic (East Germany).
+When Gauck was eleven years old in 1951, his father was arrested by Soviet occupation forces; he was not to return until 1955.
 He was convicted by a Russian military tribunal of espionage for receiving a letter from the West and also of anti-Soviet demagogy for being in the possession of a western journal on naval affairs, and deported to a Gulag in Siberia, where he was mistreated to the extent that he was considered physically disabled after one year, according to his son.
 For nearly three years, the family knew nothing about what had happened to him and whether he was still alive.
 He was freed in 1955, following the state visit of Konrad Adenauer to Moscow.
 Adenauer negotiated the release of thousands of German prisoners of war and civilians who had been deported.